mattearly/dmpower/README.md

 # dmpower

-A Dungeons & Dragons 5th edition toolkit intended for Dungeon Master's use.
+A Dungeons & Dragons 5th edition toolkit intended for Dungeon Masters.
 Its primary use is to hasten game prep and on the fly assistance.
-Runs in your terminal window and prompts all available options.
+dmpower runs in a terminal window and prompts all available options.

-This is something I wrote in college while learning C++ and Computer Science.

 ## Core Feature